U-Night/FrostHorn/ASSETS_LICENSE.md

 1. The original copyright notice must be preserved.

-2. Proper attribution to FrostHorn's Game Studio must be clearly displayed.
+2. Proper attribution to U-Night must be clearly displayed.

 3. Any modifications to the Assets must be clearly documented and attributed to their respective authors.

 ## Enforcement
 Unauthorized use of the Assets constitutes copyright infringement and intellectual property theft.
-FrostHorn's Game Studio reserves all rights to pursue legal remedies against violations of this license, including but not limited to:
+U-Night reserves all rights to pursue legal remedies against violations of this license, including but not limited to:

 1. Demands for immediate cessation of unauthorized use
 2. Claims for monetary damages